 Summer vegetables in parchment with soft-cooked eggs

-Vegetarian, Gluten Free, Soy Free, Low Calorie
+Vegetarian, Gluten Free, Soy-Free

 Baking foods in parchment brings out their natural flavors while keeping in their nutrients.
 It also means there’s one less pan to wash.
 For a bright, herbal note, Chef Justine drizzles the vegetables with Green Goddess dressing, a West Coast favorite invented in San Francisco.